 To check for detailed battery status information, do the following:

-- For Windows 7: Start the Power Manager program and click the Battery tab. - For Windows 8, do one of the following: - Start the Lenovo Support program and click Battery Health - Start the Lenovo Settings program and click Power.
+- For Windows 7: Start the Power Manager program and click the Battery tab. - For Windows 8.1: Start the Lenovo Settings program and click Power.

 Enabling the battery alarm on the Windows 7 operating system